CubeAPM

 CubeAPM vs Sentry

 Sentry is ideal for developers monitoring crashes and frontend performance.
-But it lacks full observability, OpenTelemetry support, and infra-wide trace correlation.
+But it lacks native OpenTelemetry, and infra-wide trace correlation.
 CubeAPM, in contrast, offers complete MELT observability, flat pricing, and compliance-ready hosting, making it a better fit for teams needing end-to-end system visibility and control beyond error tracking.

 2. Datadog Overview